 The Legacy metagame looks healthy and fun right now, with dozens of strategies able to succeed in competitive events.

+Welcome to the latest installment of the Legacy Power Rankings.
 Here are the resources I use to inform all Power Rankings, leaning more heavily on what applies best to the given format:

 - Magic Online results.
-This includes Preliminaries, Weekend Challenges, Super Qualifiers and MOCS Events.
+This includes Preliminaries, Weekend Challenges, Super Qualifiers, and MOCS Events.

 - Large tabletop events.
 When applicable.